skienzmatishun/rippreport/content/p/halloween-characters/index.md

 {{< socialpreview url="https://yellowhammernews.com/reflecting-on-11-years-of-representing-baldwin-county-in-the-alabama-legislature/" >}}

 A VOTE for Chris Elliott, to replace Pittman, will change nothing.
 Elliott is also depending on a straight ticket vote.
-Elliott is bought and paid for and he will be a mule of the CATALYST machine.
+Elliott is bought and paid for and he will be a mule of CATALYST.

 {{< socialpreview url="https://rippreport.com/catalyst-does-baldwin-county/" >}}